defold/doc/docs/en/manuals/project-settings.md

 ### Particle FX

 #### Max Count
-The max number of concurrent emitters. [(See information about component max count optimizations)](#component-max-count-optimizations).
+`particle_fx.max_count` sets the maximum number of particle FX components, `64` by default. [(See information about component max count optimizations)](#component-max-count-optimizations).

+#### Max Emitter Count
+`particle_fx.max_emitter_count` sets the maximum number of concurrent particle FX emitters.
+The default is `64`.

 #### Max Particle Count
 The max number of concurrent particles.
+This limits the GPU vertex buffer size, `1024` particles by default.

+#### Max Particle Buffer Count
+`particle_fx.max_particle_buffer_count` sets the maximum number of particles per upload to the GPU.
+This limits the CPU buffer used to generate particle vertices.
+The default is `1024`.

 ---